SunEnjoy/OSS_Evaluation_Tool/README.md

 ## Usage

-The use of this project is very simple, in general it only requires two parameters to be entered by the user, the first parameter is the choice between using keyword search or repository address search. （You have to enter a number 1 or 2）
+The use of this project is very simple, in general it only requires two parameters to be entered by the user, the first parameter is the choice of using keyword search or repository address search. （You have to enter a number 1 or 2）

 The second parameter is the keyword/repo address.